aws/codecatalyst-blueprints/README.md

-npm install npm@6.14.13 -g  # we depend on npm v6.14.13 npm install yarn ts-node webpack webpack-cli -g brew install jq brew install svn            # used during synthesis of SAM blueprint
+npm install npm@6.14.13 -g  # we depend on npm v6.14.13 npm install yarn ts-node webpack webpack-cli -g brew install jq
 ```

 Add this to your `~/.bash_profile`: